FileChucker

 How do I ...

-To customize the styling (look and feel), just add your own CSS to the $PREF{custom_css_section} setting in PREFs Section 07 (older/trial versions) or $PREF{css} in PREFs Section 16 (newer versions).
+To customize the styling (look and feel), you can change $PREF{default_app_style} from light to dark; or, adjust $PREF{css} in PREFs Section 16 if you want to manually tweak the CSS styles.
 To include an external CSS file, use a CSS @import statement:

 \@import url("/mystylesheet.css");